Luos-io/Documentation/src/pages/high/containers_list/imu.md

-# Imu module type
+# Imu container type

-The Imu module handles an inertial sensor.
+The Imu container handles an inertial sensor.

 Its type has access to all common capabilities.

-Imu modules can measure:
+Imu containers can measure:

 * Compass – Magnetic field data in micro-tesla on each axis
 * Gyro – X, Y, Z axis rotational acceleration data in degrees per second